markbetters/ozp-backend/README.md

 use class-based views and `ViewSet`s (`ModelViewSet`s in particular) just because it's less code (assuming you don't require a significant amount of customization)

+The use of the convenience method `get_object_or_404` breaks the encapsulation of database queries in the `model_access` files (and prevents caching).
+That might be something to look at later on.

 ### URLs
 All resource endpoints are defined in the resource's respective `urls.py` in